teofilosalgado/ol-kit/readme.md

 ol-kit is a React map component based in modern OpenLayers, designed to be fully integrated with React's lifecycle. ol-kit also includes utilities like buttons, toolbars and WFS-T functions.

+You can read more about it at our interactive documentation [here](https://teofilosalgado.github.io/ol-kit).

 [![NPM](https://img.shields.io/npm/v/ol-kit.svg)](https://www.npmjs.com/package/ol-kit) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Install